MohamedAbouzid1/EEI-Networks/mm_RNA_seq_data/README_plotting.md

 - Analysis overview plots
 - Text report with summary statistics

-All plots are saved in the specified output directory (or `results/plots` by default).
+All plots are saved in the specified output directory (or `results` by default).